-- The Cervical Screening Test (replaces the Pap test) is a quick and simple test that checks for changes to the cells of the cervix that may lead to cervical cancer.
+- The Cervical Screening Test (which replaced the Pap test) is a quick and simple test that checks for the human papillomavirus (HPV).
+HPV is a common virus that can cause changes to the cells of the cervix which may lead to cervical cancer.

-- Abnormal cell changes in the cervix may not necessarily lead to cancer.
+- Having HPV or abnormal cell changes in the cervix does not mean you have cancer, but if left undetected and untreated may lead to cancer.

-- Treatment for cervical cancer includes surgery, radiotherapy, chemotherapy or a combination of these treatments.
+- Treatment for cervical cancer can include surgery, radiotherapy, chemotherapy, or a combination of these treatments.

-- The National Cervical Screening Program recommends that all women aged between 25 and 74 who have ever been sexually active should have a Cervical Screening Test every five years, even if they've had the HPV vaccine.
+- The National Cervical Screening Program recommends that all women and people with a cervix aged between 25 and 74 who have ever been sexually active should have a Cervical Screening Test every 5 years, even if they've had the HPV vaccine.